pmgandhi/rps-alpha/README.md

   - `cd /vagrant/redundancy_payments_alpha/`
   - `mkvirtualenv rps`
   - `workon rps`
-  - `pip install -r requirements.txt`
+  - `pip install -r requirements.dev.txt`
 - You should now be able to run `./run_tests.sh` to run the tests or `python start_app.py` to run the server
-- Once the server is running, you can access the webpage on (http://localhost:8000/claimant-contact-details)
+- Once the server is running, you can access the webpage on (http://localhost:8000/)

 ### More info